 Oxygen is one of the most important chemical elements in the ocean, as it is mandatory for the respiration of marine organisms.
-Its distribution in the interior ocean depends on its supply by circulation and consumption by biological processes (e.g Duteil et al., 2014a,b, 2018; Deutsch et al., 2014; Ito and Deutsch, 2013; Montes et al., 2014).
-While the high latitudes and oligotrophic subtropical gyres are well-oxygenated, tropical regions are characterized by so-called "Oxygen Minimum Zones" (OMZ) (Karstensen et al., 2008) located at the eastern boundaries of the basins where productivity is high and currents are weak.
+Its distribution in the interior ocean depends on its supply by circulation and consumption by biological processes (e.g., Deutsch et al., 2014; Duteil, Boning, Oschlies, 2014; Duteil et al., 2018; Duteil, Schwarzkopf, et al., 2014; Ito & Deutsch, 2013; Montes et al., 2014).
+While the high latitudes and oligotrophic subtropical gyres (STG) are well oxygenated, tropical regions are characterized by so-called "Oxygen Minimum Zones" (OMZ; Karstensen et al., 2008) located at the eastern boundaries of the basins where productivity is high and currents are weak.
 The OMZs are currently expanding (Stramma et al., 2008), which has serious consequences for local ecosystems (Breitburg et al., 2018).
 The mechanisms controlling OMZ variability, however, are still poorly quantified (Oschlies et al., 2017).
-We focus here specifically on the role of wind synoptic variability in modulating oxygen levels in the subtropical and tropical Pacific Ocean.
+I focus here specifically on the role of wind synoptic variability in modulating oxygen levels in the subtropical and tropical Pacific Ocean.